Saving taxes on your home and other real estate

 Home equity debt interest deduction.
 Through 2025, the TCJA effectively limits the home equity interest deduction to debt that would qualify for the home mortgage interest deduction.
 (Under pre-TCJA law, interest was deductible on up to $100,000 of home equity debt used for any purpose, such as to pay off credit card debt or to buy a car.)

 Under the TCJA, employees can no longer deduct home office expenses, because of the suspension of miscellaneous deductions subject to the 2% of AGI floor.
-This is true even if your employer has required you to work from home during the pandemic.

 If you’re self-employed and your home office is your principal place of business (or used substantially and regularly to conduct business) and it’s the only use of the space, you may be able deduct from your self-employment income a portion of your mortgage interest, property taxes, insurance, utilities and certain other expenses.
 Further, you may be able to take a deduction for the depreciation allocable to the portion of your home used for the office.
 You also may be able to deduct direct expenses, such as a business-only phone line and office supplies.